mrts/docker-jhipster-intellij/README.md

 # docker-jhipster-intellij-format

-Docker image based on JHipster Docker image that contains IntelliJ code formatter and Maven.
+Docker image based on JHipster Docker image that also contains IntelliJ code formatter and Maven.
 The corresponding Docker Hub image is `mrts/jhipster-intellij-format`.

 ## Building the Docker image